OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/select-a-range.md

 ---
 title: Select a Range
-ms.prod: excel
 ms.assetid: 4ec2e533-74b3-448d-90aa-1e2a624490b8
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Select a Range

-These examples show how to select the used range, which includes formatted cells that do not contain data, and how to select a data range, which includes cells that contains actual data.
+These examples show how to select the used range, which includes formatted cells that don't contain data, and how to select a data range, which includes cells that contains actual data.

  **Sample code provided by:** Tom Urtis, [Atlas Programming Management](https://www.atlaspm.com/)

 ## Selecting the Used Range

-This example shows how to select the used range on the current sheet, which includes formatted cells that do not contain data, by using the  **[UsedRange](../../../api/Excel.Worksheet.UsedRange.md)** property of the **[Worksheet](../../../api/Excel.Worksheet.md)** object and the **[Select](../../../api/Excel.Range.Select.md)** method of the **[Range](../../../api/Excel.Range(object).md)** object.
+This example shows how to select the used range on the current sheet, which includes formatted cells that don't contain data, by using the **[UsedRange](../../../api/Excel.Worksheet.UsedRange.md)** property of the **[Worksheet](../../../api/Excel.Worksheet.md)** object and the **[Select](../../../api/Excel.Range.Select.md)** method of the **[Range](../../../api/Excel.Range(object).md)** object.
 Then it displays the address of the range to the user.

 ```vb